idio-lang/DIPS/source/implementing-idio/simple-types/numbers-and-constants.rst

    Idio> n := 17
    Idio> format "%b\n" n
    "10001\n"

-That turns out to be quite handy for :ref:`bitsets`.

 For the constants we can capture the individual values and return specific strings: